wangqi1919/Code-Deep-Multiview-Information-Bottleneck/README.md

 As you use this code for your exciting discoveries, please cite the paper below:

 > Qi Wang, Claire Boudreau, Qixing Luo, Pang-Ning Tan, and Jiayu Zhou.
-Deep Multi-view Information Bottleneck."
+"Deep Multi-view Information Bottleneck."
 In Proceedings of the 2019 SIAM International Conference on Data Mining